AICogEngineer/projects/project-4.md

 ### Dataset C: The "Final Boss" (Hidden)
 * **Source:** Held by Instructor.
 * **Status:** Unknown.
-* **Usage:** During your final demo, the Instructor will give you a small folder of random icons you have never seen.
+* **Usage:** During your final demo (delivered to you on 1/2), the Instructor will give you a small folder of random icons you have never seen.
 Your tool must sort them correctly live.

 ## 3. Technical Architecture